-Season seven of Apex Legends kicks off in just one week.
-Respawn Entertainment introduced Dr. Mary Somers—also known as Horizon—as the battle royale’s next playable character and gave fans a look into her backstory with a recent Stories from the Outlands episode.
+Season eight of Apex Legends kicks off in just one week.
+Respawn Entertainment introduced Walter Fitzroy—better known as Fuse—as the battle royale’s next playable character and gave fans a look into the Salvonian’s backstory with the latest Stories from the Outlands episode.

 Here are three possible legends who may be joining the game in the next season.